bbenjii/team_radiance_soen341projectF2023/README.md

 Back-end:
-- NodeJS: Works quite fast thanks to advanced client-server interaction processes, asynchronous requests processing, and no-blocking I/O, increasing user satisfaction.
+- NodeJS: It works quite fast due to the advanced client-server interaction processes, asynchronous requests processing, and no-blocking I/O, increasing user satisfaction.
+NodeJS should be employed for its scalability, performance, and real-time functionalities, which enables efficient handling of user requests and easy integration of databases and APIs.
+Also, it shares a codebase with Javascript and has a strong developer community ensuring ongoing support.
-- ExpressJS: Is known for its simplicity, speed, and extensive ecosystem of third-party libraries, making it a popular choice for building lightweight, fast, and customizable backend applications.
+- ExpressJS: It is known for its simplicity, speed, and extensive ecosystem of third-party libraries, making it a popular choice for building lightweight, fast, and customizable backend applications.
+This technology is valuable for this project because it is very efficient in building RESTful APIs and web applications.
+Its robust middleware support and streamlined design simplify tasks, such as handling, authenticating and request processing, rendering it an excellent choice for building a scalable web application.
-- MySQL: Is a secure and easy-to-use database that is preffered for e-commerce websites.
+- MySQL: It is a secure and easy-to-use database that is preffered for e-commerce websites.
+Also, this database technology is versatile and offers versatility in terms of managing a database.
+Its ability to retrieve, handle data collected, and scalability guarantees reliable support for a feature-rich platform.
+- SQL: For this project, we decided to work with MySQL, instead of SQL.
+In fact, MySQL offers a set of comprehensive features, optimal data management features, and scalability.
+Also, MySQL offers compatibility with an extensive array of frameworks and languages, which makes it more suitable as a dependable database solution for this project.

 Version Control: